-I personally am not willing to give up on getting out of the city for a few days of R&R, especially during these gorgeous weeks of spring time weather, simply because of prices at the pump.
-Don't despair -- Frommer's is here to guide you to savings.
-We can't promise that you'll be smiling at the pump, but at least we can help take some of the financial pressure off.
+I personally am not willing to give up on getting out of the city for a few days of R&R, simply because of prices at the pump.
+With that in mind, here are some of our best tips for affordable, and less frequent, fueling up.

 Community Price Watch Sites

-It's at times like these that consumer websites like Gas Price Watch (www.gaspricewatch.com) really come in handy.
+It's at times like these that consumer websites (and their app offshoots) like Gas Price Watch (www.gaspricewatch.com) really come in handy.
 The website is designed to help users find the lowest price of gas in their own neighborhood (or in a city that you are planning to visit).
-In fact if the price of petrol is really influencing when and where you travel by car, you may want to consider Idaho for your next getaway -- the town of Twin Falls currently has the lowest prices in the entire country -- a gallon of gas here will only set you back $2.43.
-Unfortunately if you are California based (or bound), the oil companies are squeezing you for a whopping $3.79 a gallon.
-As a New York City dweller and car owner, I regularly pay too much but just found out that in Teaneck NJ, I can fill up for only $2.77 a gallon.
-Searching is simple (by zip code, address or for those geographically oriented, by latitude and longitude), and it is best to use the price filters (i.e. prices posted in the last 24 hours only).
+In fact if the price of gasoline is really influencing when and where you travel by car, you may want to consider Texas for your next getaway -- though the country-wide average is $2.95 today, the city of Fort Worth currently has the lowest prices in the entire country -- a gallon of gas here will only set you back $2.19.

-If you would like to become an oil price vigilante, you can register as a spotter for free on the website and help spot and post prices in your neighborhood so others can benefit.
+All of the prices are being input, in real time, by neighborly drivers.
+If you would like to become an oil price vigilante, you can register as a spotter for free on these websites and/or apps, and help spot and post prices in your neighborhood so others can benefit.
 The more participants, the better.
-They currently have over 123,000 volunteers spotting and posting prices, putting in time to help keep this consumer champion website up to date.

 Top Tips for Topping Off Your Tank